Sports Betting Exchanges

 The main disadvantage of exchange betting should be clear.
 Your bets may not always be matched.
 This isn’t the case at a regular sportsbook, where you simply press submit and your bet is immediately accepted.
 This is something to consider, but usually isn’t a problem when you’re wagering at large betting exchanges and large market sports.
 This can be an issue for smaller markets, however.
 If you’re looking to hedge as mentioned above, your bet being accepted is obviously crucially important.
 Having money at another sportsbook is always a solid backup plan, particularly if you’re betting smaller markets.

-Exchange betting isn’t always going to get bettors the best price either, despite the commission model that they employ.
+Exchange betting isn’t always going to get bettors the best price, despite the commission model that they employ.
 Line shopping at other shops is still recommended.
-Their markets are efficient, but perhaps not as efficient as reduced juice sportsbooks with sharper odds.
-The commissions are going to save bettors money on average, but keep in mind that the average 5% commission on wins is a cost that many fail to factor into their bottom lines.
+Their markets are efficient, but not as efficient as reduced juice sportsbooks with sharper odds.
+The commissions are going to save bettors money, but keep in mind that the average 5% commission on wins is a cost that many fail to factor into their bottom lines.
 Some reduced juice shops, particularly Pinnacle Sports, offer lower vig on their markets compared to betting exchanges.

 VIP programs And Betting Exchanges